Guidelines for Authors

 Authors are kindly invited to suggest potential reviewers (names, affilitations and email addresses) for their manuscript, if they wish.

-Original Articles: should normally be divided into an abstract, introduction, materials and methods, results, conclusions and references (max.
-25 references; max.
-5/7 figures and/or tables).
+Original Articles: should normally be divided into an abstract, introduction, materials and methods, results, conclusions and references.
+The number of references should not exceed 40 and the total number of tables and figures should not be greater than 20.
 The abstract should contain a maximum of 400 words.

-Review Articles: no particular format is required for these articles (max.
-5/7 figures and/or tables).
-However, they should have an informative, unstructured abstract of about 250 words.
+Review Articles: no particular format is required for these articles; however, they should have an informative, unstructured abstract of about 250 words.
+The number of references has no specific limitations, provided that all of them are essential for the scope of the review.

-Technical Notes: are articles with a simple layout and containing limited data (no more than two figures or tables) and a small number of citations (not more than 15).
-They should be limited to 2,000 words of text (figure captions, table headings and reference lists are additional to this limit).
+Technical Notes: are articles with a simple layout and containing limited data (no more than 5 figures or tables) and a small number of citations (not more than 20).
+They should be limited to 3,000 words of text (figure captions, table headings and reference lists are additional to this limit).

 The manuscripts should be double spaced with numbered lines and wide margins and should be arranged as follows.